badamiec3/readMeFile/README.md

 * Jira Kanban board for project planning;
 * In-memory h2 database to store book note data;
-* Java programming language and Springboot application framework to develop and run back-end code;
+* Java programming language and Spring Boot application framework to develop and run back-end code;
 * HTML, CSS, JavaScript and Visual Studio Code to develop and run front-end code on a live local server;
 * JUnit and Mockito to run unit tests;
 * MockMVC to run integration tests;